sergshumakov/ge-translate/README.md

-# Telegram bot starter based on [grammY](https://grammy.dev)
+# GE Translate based on [grammY](https://grammy.dev)

-Please, enjoy this starter template for Telegram bots based on [grammY](https://grammy.dev).
-It includes most common middlewares, MongoDB integration, language picker and internationalization and shows basic encapsulation techniques used by me.
+Translation of Georgian text and transliteration (from SMS) into Russian and English.

 # Installation and local launch

-1. Clone this repo: `git clone https://github.com/sergshumakov/ge-translater`
+1. Clone this repo: `git clone https://github.com/sergshumakov/ge-translate`
 2. Launch the [mongo database](https://www.mongodb.com/) locally
 3. Create `.env` with the environment variables listed below
 4. Run `yarn` in the root folder